 Prior to the semester in which Directed Teaching is scheduled, the student must accumulate at least 100 hours of practical experiences.
-At least 50 hours must take place in a supervised public school setting.
+All 100 hours must take place in a supervised public school setting.
 The majority of these hours will be obtained through requirements in the following courses: EE 633, Exc 633, or SE 633.
-Logs for recording these activities are available in the Education Office and become part of the student's portfolio.
+Logs for recording these activities are included in the students' copies of TEACH and are available at the Education office.
+A copy of the these logs will become part of the student's professional portfolio and will be submitted when the student applies for Directed Teaching.